Animal Behaviorist Gets Mad At Her Senior Neighbors For Locking Up Her Dog In Their Home

 These users are criticizing the OP for being lazy in coming up with solutions.

 A dog's behavior can also be shaped by previous experiences.
-Research indicates that dogs with a history of neglect or abandonment may be more prone to escape behaviors due to anxiety.
+Dogs with a history of neglect or abandonment may be more prone to escape behaviors due to anxiety.

 Understanding these underlying causes is essential for pet owners.
 Behavioral modification strategies, such as positive reinforcement training, can help build a dog's confidence and reduce anxiety-related escape attempts.